mattermost/mattermost-developer-documentation/site/content/integrate/apps/_index.md

 A plugin should be used when you need to [directly alter the UI]({{< ref "integrate/plugins/webapp/best-practices" >}}) in Mattermost or you have a feature that requires low latency with the server (such as replacing characters in any message [before it is saved]({{< ref "integrate/plugins/server/reference#Hooks.MessageWillBePosted" >}})).
 Currently, plugins have several [UX hooks]({{< ref "integrate/plugins/server/reference#Hooks" >}}) that Apps cannot access, however we plan to add/migrate more UX hooks into the Apps Framework over time.
 Please see the [plugin documentation]({{< ref "integrate/plugins" >}}) for more information.

-### What's the difference between the App framework and the plugin framework?
+### What's the difference between the Apps Framework and the plugin framework?

 The App framework provides a few differences from plugins, including: